emmet0r/contributor-catalyst/CODE_OF_CONDUCT.md

 - Jarett Haley (he/him), _Retention Specialist, Office for African, Black, Caribbean Student Success_ (jdhaley@ucsc.edu)
 - Ariana Yancey, _Graduate Student Intern, Office for African, Black, Caribbean Student Success_ (ayancey@ucsc.edu)

-All reports will be kept confidential, unless required by law or given consent of the reporting party.
-[TODO: think on confidentiality language]
+The identity of any individuals involved in a report will remain confidential, unless consent is given or required by campus procedures or by law.

 In your report please include:

-* Your contact info (so we can get in touch with you if we need to follow up)
+* Your contact info (so we can get in touch with you if we need to follow up).
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger) please include a link.